 AIBE XXI 2026 Section-Wise Difficulty Level

 The table below shows the subject-wise question distribution, difficulty level, and good attempts for AIBE XXI 2026, based on student reviews after the June 7, 2026 exam.
-Exact question counts are based on student feedback and are expected figures.
+The question counts are based on student feedback, it's not an official exact number.

-Subject No. of Questions Difficulty Level Good Attempts
+Subject No. of Questions (Approx.) Difficulty Level Good Attempts

 Constitutional Law 10 Moderate 7-8